Three graduates, three journeys

 As an undergraduate student approaching graduation at the University of Michigan, Lindsay LaFave had a sense of what she wanted to do next but wasn’t sure where her new chapter would unfold.

 “I was looking for a graduate program where I could continue to work on cancer biology,” she says.
 “And I was applying broadly across the country to find a good fit.”

 Soon after submitting her applications, LaFave, a Midwest native, landed in New York City for the first time in her life, interviewing at the relatively new PhD program at the Gerstner Sloan Kettering Graduate School of Biomedical Sciences (GSK), which had yet to graduate a single class.
-Soon after, she took what she describes as a “leap of faith” and enrolled at GSK, the graduate school affiliated with Memorial Sloan Kettering Cancer Center (MSK), the world’s oldest and largest private cancer care center.
+Soon after, she took what she describes as a “leap of faith” and enrolled at GSK, the graduate school affiliated with Memorial Sloan Kettering Cancer Center (MSK), one of the world’s most respected comprehensive centers devoted exclusively to cancer.
 By doing so, she entered a program that is redefining the study of biomedical science by providing students with best-in-class research experience and equipping graduates to pursue an unmatched range of career opportunities in science.

 Upon completing her PhD at GSK, LaFave held a postdoctoral position at MIT and will soon start her own research lab this fall at the Albert Einstein College of Medicine, Montefiore Health System in New York.

 Prashant Monian was also interested in cancer-related research after he graduated from the University of Georgia.
 While applying to graduate schools, the opportunity to study oncology was at the top of his “must-haves” list for a PhD program and he envisioned himself pursuing a tenure-track professor position in the future.
 GSK’s affiliation with MSK, along with its Big Apple location, compelled him to take his own leap and enroll in the program.